boopathig2007-blip/3.DETERMINATION-OF-VOLTAGE-IN-CIRCUIT-USING-NODAL-ANALYSIS/README.md

 **RESULT:**

 Thus, the Nodal analysis is verified practically and theoretically.
-The resultant voltages for 	V supply are:
+The resultant voltages for 2	V supply are:

-a)	The voltage V1 is	V.
+a)	The voltage V1 is 0.638V.

-b)	The voltage V2 is	V.
+b)	The voltage V2 is  0.186V.

-c)	The voltage V3 is	V.
+c)	The voltage V3 is	0.452V.